davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

-Integration testing with {pivotal-gemfire-name} in a Spring Boot Test is as simple as **not** declaring STDG’s `@EnableGemFireMockObjects` annotation in your test configuration.
-You may then want to use SBDG’s `@EnableClusterAware` annotation to conditionally detect the presence of a {pivotal-gemfire-name} cluster:
+Integration testing with VMware GemFire in a Spring Boot Test is as simple as **not** declaring STDG’s `@EnableGemFireMockObjects` annotation in your test configuration.
+You may then want to use SBDG’s `@EnableClusterAware` annotation to conditionally detect the presence of a VMware GemFire cluster: